decred/vspd/docs/deployment.md

 wallet which is not used for any other purpose, and it should be completely separate from the vspd infrastructure.
 The dcrwallet `getmasterpubkey` RPC should be used to export an extended public (xpub) key from one of the wallet accounts.
-This xpub key will be provided to vspd via config, and vspd will use it to derive a new addresses for receiving fee payments.
+This xpub key will be provided to vspd through a CLI flag, and it will be used to derive addresses for receiving fee payments.

 ## Voting Servers